-How do you follow up a classic like Joe Dante’s The Howling a film that is still considered by most as the best in the genre?
-The producers of Howling II: Your Sister is a Werewolf clearly thought casting legendary Christopher Lee and the awesome Sybil Danning would be enough to compensate for not having anything much to do with the original film, other than a tangential familial connection, but they may have missed the mark a tad with that supposition, yet that doesn’t stop the film from being immensely entertaining.
+How do you follow up a classic like Joe Dante’s The Howling, a film that is still considered by most as one of the best in the genre?
+The producers of Howling II: Your Sister is a Werewolf clearly thought casting legendary Christopher Lee and the awesome Sybil Danning would be enough to compensate for not having anything much to do with the original film, other than a tangential familial connection, but they may have missed the mark a tad with that supposition.
+I am happy to report this failed supposition didn’t stop the film from being immensely entertaining.
 Whereas the sequel to An American Werewolf in London was lame and immediately forgettable the sequel to The Howling was so bizarre and so over-the-top weird that one can’t help but admire the sheer audacity of it all.

 It also had several titles including Howling II: Stirba – Werewolf Bitch.